 Fund-specific expense limitation.
-Putnam Management has contractually agreed to waive fees and/or reimburse expenses of the fund through at least March 30, 2025 to the extent that the total annual fund operating expenses (excluding payments under the fund's distribution plans, brokerage, interest, taxes, investor servicing fees, investment-related expenses, extraordinary expenses, and acquired fund fees and expenses) would exceed an annual rate of 0.28% of the fund's average net assets.
+Putnam Management has contractually agreed to waive fees and/or reimburse expenses of the fund through at least February 28, 2025 to the extent that the total annual operating expenses of the fund (excluding payments under the fund's distribution plans, payments under the fund's investor servicing contract, brokerage, interest, taxes, investment-related expenses, extraordinary expenses and acquired fund fees and expenses), would exceed an annual rate of 0.43% of the fund's average net assets.
 This obligation may be modified or discontinued only with the approval of the Board of Trustees.
-Please see "Management-The Management Contract-General expense limitation" in Part II of this SAI for a description of other expense limitations that may apply to the fund.
+Please see "Management - The Management Contract - General expense limitation" in Part II of this SAI for a description of another expense limitation.